-American Airlines' wellness program is provided at no cost for employees and family members enrolled in the STANDARD, CORE, VALUE, or OOA medical options.
+American Airlines' wellness program is provided at no cost for all employees.
+Some aspects of the Wellness Program, such as Wellness Rewards and health coaching, are only available to employees enrolled in a self-funded Medical Benefit Option (CORE, STANDARD, VALUE and OUT-OF-AREA Medical Benefit Options) and covered Spouses.
 The wellness program consists of the following benefits: